CLI Commands Reference¶

 smelt test¶

 Run model tests and report results.
-Tests are .sql files with materialization: test in YAML frontmatter, placed in a directory listed in model_paths (typically tests/).
+Tests are .sql files with materialization: test in YAML frontmatter, placed in a directory listed in paths: (typically tests/).

 Each test defines mock input data and expected output for a model or CTE. smelt compiles the test into a standalone SQL query, executes it against an in-memory DuckDB instance, and compares the result.